 On Diwali day, houses all over Madhya Pradesh glow with a twinkle of innumerable diyas, candles, and electric lights.
 The night is illuminated with the flaming lights of fireworks.
 Diwali Festival marks the beginning of the New Year.
 The Baiga and Gond tribes performed their traditional dances to celebrate the Diwali Festival.

 马哈拉施特拉邦 – 象神节

 Ganesh Chaturthi, the most important festival of Maharashtra falls in months of August – September.
 Ganesh images are kept in houses as a divine guest for five to ten days by people.
 The image is then taken out ceremoniously and immersed in the river, sea or well.
-It is called Visarjan.
-Modak is special cuisine for Ganesh Chaturthi celebrations.
+It is called the Visarjan.
+Modak is a special cuisine for Ganesh Chaturthi celebrations.